santoshlite/Empyrial/README.md

 ## Contact

-You are welcome to contact us by email at **santoshpassoubady@gmail.com** or in Empyrial's [discussion space](https://github.com/ssantoshp/Empyrial/discussions)
+You are welcome to contact us by email at **santoshpassoubady@gmail.com** or in EigenLedger's [discussion space](https://github.com/ssantoshp/EigenLedger/discussions)

 ## License